 Before and during your run, you need to wear the provided headset at all times.
 This will let you speak to tech during setup (2 way comms) and the hosts during your run.
 Your game sound is personal to you.

 Once your video is live on the projector, you are invited to start your run at any time using the big “red” buttons.
-This year, the VoDs on Twitch and YouTube will start from the point that the stream is live on the projector.
+The VoDs on Twitch and YouTube will start from the point that the stream is live on the projector.
 To start a race only 1 person needs to press the button, and the overall race timer finishes when the last person presses their button.
 Individual finish times are displayed on stream.

 During your run, if you have any problems, tech can pause the timer.
 If your game sound is too loud or quiet, or you can not hear your couch/hosts, just ask over the mic and tech can adjust to suit.